Lester Maddox: 1990s

 Maddox made one final unsuccessful bid for governor in 1990, then underwent heart surgery the following year.
 In the 1990 Democratic primary for governor, Maddox finished with about three percent of the vote.
 He remained a visible figure in his home community of Cobb County for the remainder of his life.
 In 1992 and 1996, Maddox crossed party lines and endorsed unsuccessful populist Republican Pat Buchanan for the presidency.
 His last public speech was in Atlanta in 2001 at the annual national conference of the Council of Conservative Citizens.
 The CCC, of which Maddox was a charter member, is considered by the Southern Poverty Law Center and the Anti-Defamation League to be a white supremacist group.

 Personal life

 In 1935, Maddox married seventeen-year-old Hattie Virginia Cox.
-The Maddoxes enjoyed a close and affectionate marriage.
 Maddox's wife nursed him through all his illnesses and supported his political and business career, even though he had to spend much time away from the family.